tsl0922/mpv-menu-plugin/README.md

 - use `_` if no keybinding
 - use `ignore` if no command

-> You may define custom keywords to be used in another script, and update it's menu with [message](#messages).

 ```
 Ctrl+a  show-text foobar    #menu: Foo > Bar
 _       ignore              #menu: -